SAZZAD-HT/Learning-web-technologies-summer2021-2022-sec-h/final labtask 3/readme.txt

-first name validation is cheacked through the ajax function
+first name validation is cheacked through the ajax functionn